Cut edge corrosion on Cambridge’s science and business parks

 Edge treatment lifts the most pressing threat off the roof.
 A full coating laid at the same time addresses the slower decline, the steady weathering of the factory finish across every sheet.
 Done together, they reset the whole covering in one programme, with a single round of access costs and one contractor answerable for how it performs.

-We are South East based and survey-led, working across England, with Cambridge well within our coverage.
-Arranging the survey is simple, and it gives you photographs, an edge-by-edge grading and a written recommendation.
+We are South East based and survey-led, working across the UK, with Cambridge well within our coverage.
+Arranging the survey is simple, and it gives you photographs, an edge-by-edge grading, and a written recommendation.
 If the sheet ends are already staining, the time to look is before another wet winter works on them.